-Nick was previously a senior advisor in the UK Prime Minister’s Strategy Unit leading work on national and international policy areas, including: energy, climate change, countries at risk of instability, organised crime and fisheries.
-Nick was employed in the UK Foreign and Commonwealth Office’s Environment Policy Department, and was the FCO lead for the Johannesburg Summit in 2002 where he established international partnerships on clean energy, tourism and environmental democracy.
+Nick was previously a senior advisor in the UK Prime Minister’s Strategy Unit leading work on energy, climate change, countries at risk of instability, organised crime and fisheries.
+Nick also worked in the UK Foreign Office’s Environment Policy Department where he helped establish the UK’s world leading environmental diplomacy network.

-Before he joined government Nick was Head of Economics and Development at WWF-UK.
-He came to WWF from research at London Business School on the economics of climate change, which he published as the book “Argument in the Greenhouse”.
-This followed a period in the UK electricity industry working as a negotiator for PowerGen and an engineer for GEC-Alsthom.
-Nick trained as a mechanical engineer at Bristol University and holds a masters degree in Technology and Policy from MIT where he specialised in energy systems analysis.
+Before he joined the UK government, Nick was Head of Economics and Development at WWF-UK.
+He came to WWF from academic research at London Business School on the economics of climate change; published as the book “Argument in the Greenhouse”.
+This followed a period in the UK electricity industry working for PowerGen and GEC-Alsthom.
+Nick trained as a mechanical engineer at Bristol University and holds a Masters degree in Technology and Policy from MIT.